The Bright HealthCare Medication Therapy Management (MTM) program.

 You will also receive a Medication Action Plan.
 Your plan may include suggestions from the pharmacist for you and your provider to discuss during your next doctor visit.

 Here is an example of the Personal Medication List that you’ll walk through as a part of the program.

 Targeted Medication Review

-In addition, once every three months Bright HealthCare will perform a “Targeted Review” of the member’s medications.
+In addition, once every three months Bright HealthCare and our partners will perform a “Targeted Review” of the member’s medications.
 After each review, Bright HealthCare may contact the member’s provider with suggestions about medications that may be safer or a better alternative to the current therapy.
 As always, medications won’t change unless the member and their provider decide to change them.

 How will I know if I qualify for the program?